nullzero64/cybersecurity-portfolio/README.md

 - **TryHackMe:** Introduced to many different and cool tools through the Pre-Security and Beginner paths; completed the SOC1 path.
 - **Google Cybersecurity Certificate:** Halfway through the certificate; have learned a lot about Linux, Bash, SQL, filtering data in SQL tables, and using tools like `apropos` to match commands to tasks.

+---

 ## TryHackMe Room Experience (Exploits)
 - **Blue:** Learned about the EternalBlue (MS17-010) exploit, performed enumeration, exploitation, and post-exploitation steps.
-Gained familiarity with using Metasploit for exploitation and post-exploitation actions.
+Gained familiarity with using Metasploit for exploitation and post-exploitation.
 - **Ice:** Practiced Windows enumeration, privilege escalation, and exploitation techniques, deepening understanding of Windows attack surfaces.

 *Familiar with classic exploits such as EternalBlue (MS17-010), as practiced in the TryHackMe "Blue" room.*

+---

 ## Skills & Experience